cybercow/uv-exposure/README.md

   it will respectively turn on/off the LCD backlight ... eg. if the timer is running the screen will turn on again before timer end, etc.

-  I'm using 12V relays with 2 driver TUN transistors like BC547 or whatever ...
+  I'm using 12V relays with 2 driver TUN transistors like BC547 or whatever you have @ your hand add 2 pull-down resistors to prevent output fizzle if the state is unknown [we don't like mad relays].

   Maybe would be fun to add some Buzzer to register menu commands, will add it later ...